Bringing Hope to Those Living in Poverty

 - Teach women to sew, make soap, and other skills to earn an income

-- To meet health and nutrition needs of women and children in need and share love to let them know they are valuable
+- Implement programs meet health and nutrition needs of women and children in need and share love to let them know they are valuable

 - Provide education to women and girls to improve the literacy rate and raise their social status

-- Empower women to earn a sustainable income and raise the standard of living for her family and break the cycle of poverty
+- Empower women to earn a sustainable income and break the cycle of poverty

 - Offer business school classes to assist individuals in setting up and successfully running their own small enterprise